nikolashn/basque/MANUAL.md

 Syntax (label) `<identifier>:`

 A goto statement jumps to a position in execution specified by a label.
-Labels cannot have the same identifier as variables in a program.

 ```
 # Prints the even numbers between 0 and 15